 School Closures.
-Due to the unpredictability of Clarksville's weather patterns, closures will most often be issued by 7:00 a.m. the morning of school.
+Due to the unpredictability of Clarksville's weather patterns, closures will most often be issued the morning of school.
 AFS will not open if conditions are predicted to remain dangerous until 12:00 p.m. on that specific day.